-- the rates other institutional investors are paying, based on available public information; - the rates quoted by brokers and dealers; - the size of a particular transaction, in terms of the number of shares, dollar amount, and number of clients involved: and - the complexity of a particular transaction relative to execution and settlement.
+- the rates quoted by brokers and dealers; - the size of a particular transaction, in terms of the number of shares, dollar amount, and number of clients involved; and - the complexity of a particular transaction relative to execution and settlement.

 Generally, it is not ARK's practice to negotiate or monitor commission rates where a client has directed ARK to use a certain broker-dealer.